 Devices on the Buses - Electronic devices may be used while riding the bus, with drivers' permission, as long as it does not become a safety issue.
-The following items are examples of electronic devices: I-pod, game boy, CD player, etc. This list is not all-inclusive.
+The following items are examples of electronic devices: I-pod, smart watches, handheld gaming devices, etc. This list is not all-inclusive.
 Personal Telecommunication devices, such as: cellular phones, shall not be used while riding a bus.
 The transportation director/designee may approve PTD usage in special situations.
 The district shall not be responsible for the loss, theft, or destruction of devices brought onto school property.